nikhilkaushik631/Movie-Companian/README.md

 * **POST /chat** - Unified chatbot interface
 * **GET /health** - Get server response
 * **DELETE /sessions** - Delete current session

+## Frontend Usage

+- Open `app.html` in a modern browser.
+- Chat section sends your messages to the FastAPI `/chat` endpoint.
+- Clicking a trending card or search result now asks the AI about that title instead of showing a generic card.
+- Toggle voice responses with the "🔊 Voice" button.
+The bot will speak its answers using the browser's speech synthesis.
+- Use the mic button to dictate your query using the browser's speech recognition.

+Permissions:
+- On first use, the browser will ask for microphone permission for speech recognition.

+Notes:
+- Voice features use built-in browser APIs (Web Speech).
+They may be unavailable on some browsers/devices.
+- Ensure the backend is running at `http://localhost:8000` (configurable in `app.html` as `apiBaseUrl`).

 ## Future Enhancements